Skip to content

 Principal Tracking

-Track who performed each action by passing the principal parameter:
+Track who performed each action by passing the principal parameter to entity and limit management methods:

 # Track who created the entity